 Great news!
 You can have fun designing clever and customisable coupon campaigns while giving prospective customers more of what they want.
 In today’s landscape, customers not only want but expect personalised offers based on their own previous history with your brand.

-Believe it or not, 79% of consumers say they will likely only engage with a brand if it offers discounts tailored to their past interactions and purchases.
+Believe it or not, 79% of consumers say they will likely only engage with a brand if it offers discount coupons tailored to their past interactions and purchases.
 It makes sense, really.
 In an era where reward schemes, coupons, discounts and offers are rife, consumers will naturally gravitate towards brands that will give them more of what they want.

 Social media coupon campaigns also lend themselves fairly well to gamification.
 Encourage users to click on posts which will lead them to single-use “Mystery Rewards”, or use “First To Claim” coupons which offer discounts of diminishing return the more users click on it.
 For example, the first 10 users may get a 20% discount, the next 10 get 10% and the next 10 get 5%.